AnonymousCoderArtist/EcoLoop/ECLOOP_BACKEND_PROMPT.md

 10. `docs/API.md` matches the actual implementation.

 Test at least:
-- plastic bottle
+- plastic bottle → Recyclable
-- banana peel/organic waste
+- banana/vegetable/food waste → Biogas
-- aluminum can
+- aluminum can → Recyclable
+- dirty multilayer wrapper → Non-Recyclable
+- an ambiguous/miscellaneous object → Others
+- an image containing MULTIPLE waste types in one frame

+The multiple-waste image test is important: the API must return multiple `items`, not collapse the image into one classification.

 Do not fake successful Gemini results when the real API is configured.